Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 The Making of a Water-Phobic Puppy

 When it rains, the puppy owner does as much as he can to keep the puppy dry.
 Very likely, he waits for the clouds to disappear or for the rain to fade into a drizzle.
-If it still rains, the puppy owner brings out an umbrella and quickly takes the puppy outdoors to potty.
-If the puppy is reluctant to go potty under the rain, very likely the puppy owner may try to rush him up and gets frustrated in the process.
+If it keeps raining, the puppy owner brings out an umbrella and quickly takes the puppy outdoors to potty.
+If the puppy is reluctant to go potty in the rain, very likely the puppy owner may try to rush him and become frustrated in the process.

-Then the big day comes and the the puppy owner tries to give the puppy a bath.
-The puppy is frightened but the puppy owner ignores the fear and continues to bathe the puppy.
-The puppy gets shampoo in its eyes, is scared of all the water poured over him and tries to squirm its way out of the bathtub.
-Because the bath tub is slippery, this unsure footing makes the puppy insecure and causes him to panic.
+Then the big day comes and the puppy owner tries to give the puppy a bath.
+The puppy is frightened, but the puppy owner ignores the fear and continues to bathe the puppy.
+The puppy gets shampoo in his eyes, feels scared of all the water poured over him and tries to squirm his way out of the bathtub.
+Because the bathtub is slippery, this unsure footing makes the puppy insecure and causes him to panic.
 The puppy owner quickly dries the puppy at this point and lets him free.

 Months later, the puppy is much older.
 He is never taken out when it rains and is kept safely indoors.
 If there are puddles, the puppy owner guides the puppy away from them.
-Then one day, the puppy owner decides it is time again for another bath, but the puppy has grown quite big now and is reluctant to move near the water.
+Then, one day, the puppy owner decides it is time again for another bath, but the puppy has grown quite big now and is reluctant to move near the water.

-The puppies learned all about the wind, thunder, lightening, rain and the feeling of wet grass under their paws.
-The puppies played in the puddles, got mud all over their coats and learned to accept the many intriguing variances mother nature featured each day.
+The puppies learned all about the wind, thunder, lightning, rain and the feeling of wet grass under their paws.
+The puppies played in puddles, got mud all over their coats and learned to accept the many intriguing variances Mother Nature featured each day.

-The mother dog was obviously not there to accompany the puppies with an umbrella or a hair dryer if they got wet!
+The mother dog was obviously not there to accompany the puppies with an umbrella or a hairdryer if they got wet!
 It is quite obvious why puppies in the wild cared less about getting wet while puppies raised in a domestic setting become water-phobic.

 Why Puppies and Dogs Are Scared of Water

-Because puppies during the socialization period tend to store good experiences but also the bad ones, should the puppy have an unpleasant experience with rain or water it may be have quite an effect on the puppy's future feelings about water.
-Following are common reasons why dogs may be scared of water.
+Because puppies during the socialization period tend to store good experiences but also the bad ones, should the puppy have an unpleasant experience with rain or water, it may have quite an effect on the puppy's future feelings about water.
+The following are common reasons why dogs may be scared of water.

 - Fear of the unknown.
-Puppies and dogs raised in areas with dry climates or not exposed to rain during puppy hood become fearful of water simply because it is unfamiliar.
+Puppies and dogs raised in areas with dry climates or not exposed to rain during puppyhood become fearful of water simply because it is unfamiliar.

 - Overwhelming experiences.
-Puppies forced to be bathed without much gradual exposure tend to be overwhelmed and frightened, a process known as "flooding".
+Puppies forced to be bathed without much gradual exposure tend to be overwhelmed and frightened, a process known as "flooding."